simark/documentation/en/User/Organize_articles.md

 ---

 # Organize articles
-c

 To be able to find more easily your articles, several methods are available.

 ## Tags
 ### Assign a tag
+#### When saving an article

+To tag an article when saving it, just click on the tag icon next to the URL field before hitting the Save button.
+At the moment, it is possible only to do this from the web interface, but it could come to some apps or extensions.

 #### From the article

-Currently, it is not yet possible to assign a tag while saving a new article.

-Hence, the add of tag is done on already-saved article.

-On the reading page of the article, there is a part `tags` followed with a pencil.
+To tag an already-saved article, go to the reading page of the article.
+There is a part `tags` followed with a pencil.
 Click on the pencil.

 Input in the box the tags you want to assign.
 Add as many tags as you want.
 You can separate them with a comma to save some time.
 Auto-completion is available here: when you type the first letters of an existing tag, it is not necessary to type the whole word.
 Select it in the drop-down list.
 Once all your tags are inputted, click  on the button **Tag**.

-The, you can go back to your article and read it.
+Then, you can go back to your article and read it.

 #### From the search